Wilderness Therapy Programs

 Understanding is the first step in creating lasting change for our clients & their families.
 Before we can help change unhealthy patterns and behaviors, we have to know what is causing them.
 For example, it’s not enough for us to only teach anger management, or even for our clients to simply be less angry.
 We want them to be truly happy.
 And to do that, we have to uncover and address the root of their struggles.

 Sometimes, the clinical assessment includes having your son or daughter meet with a psychologist to get more in-depth testing.
 Testing is particularly helpful if our wilderness program is just the first step in treatment.
-If your son or daughter will continue healing at a residential treatment center, therapeutic boarding school, or an aftercare or transition program, then psychological testing and a wilderness therapist assessment are important data points that education consultants consider when recommending next steps.
+If your son or daughter will continue healing at a residential treatment center, therapeutic boarding school, or an aftercare or transition program, then psychological testing and a wilderness therapist assessment are important data points that educational consultants consider when recommending next steps.

 Being in nature is an intervention of itself.
 In addition to this, your son or daughter will have an individual therapy session with a therapist each week.
 Together, they will discuss: